Square One: How trailblazing women got their start

-NEW YORK (Reuters) - Since last fall, Reuters has asked prominent achievers about the first job they ever had.
+NEW YORK, July 3 (Reuters) - Since last fall, Reuters has asked prominent achievers about the first job they ever had.
 From Mia Hamm to Margaret Atwood, Bob Schieffer to Tavis Smiley, they have shared their memories about the humble beginnings of their careers.

 This month we talk about some extraordinary American women.
 They came from very different places and followed different paths, but all ended up at places of impressive achievement.